clerk/docs/popular-guides/setup-your-application.md

 ---
-description: Learn how to setup and configure your Clerk application
+description: Learn how to set up and configure your Clerk application
 ---

-# Setup your application
+# Set up your application

 ## Create an application